RAVISHANKAR566/user-notification-preferences-api/README.md

 1. Clone the repository
-Clone the repository to your local machine:
+Clone the repository to your local machine: git clone https://github.com/RAVISHANKAR566/user-notification-preferences-api cd your-repo-name

-bash
-Copy code
-git clone https://github.com/RAVISHANKAR566/user-notification-preferences-api
-cd your-repo-name
 2. Install dependencies
-Install the required dependencies:
+Install the required dependencies: npm install

-bash
-Copy code
-npm install
-3. MongoDB Setup
+4. MongoDB Setup
 Since you already have a MongoDB instance, you'll need to configure the connection in your environment variables.
 Go to your MongoDB Atlas or your local MongoDB instance and get the connection string.
-Create a .env file in the root directory of your project and add the following environment variables: env
+Create a .env file in the root directory of your project and add the following environment variables:
-Copy code

 MONGO_URI=your-mongodb-connection-string

 4. Run the application
-Start the application in development mode:
+Start the application in development mode: npm run start

-bash
-Copy code
-npm run start
 Your application should now be running on http://localhost:3000.

 5. Swagger API Documentation
-Once the app is running, you can visit the Swagger API documentation at:
+Once the app is running, you can visit the Swagger API documentation at: http://localhost:3000/api

-bash
-Copy code
-http://localhost:3000/api
 This will provide an interactive UI where you can test the API endpoints.